Devin-McLellan/active-directory-lab/docs/03_preparations-and-topology.md

 # Network topology
 The teacher provides the IP topology.
 The domain name and IP configuration I will be using are based on the last digits of my student ID.

-All servers are placed in the same VLAN — VLAN 85 in my case — and they use the configured NAT-switch as their default gateway.
+All servers are placed in the same VLAN, VLAN 85 in my case, and they use the configured NAT-switch as their default gateway.